 Disillusionment

-"Disillusionment means the illusion is over and you are closer to the truth." --Richard Cohen
+"Disillusionment means the illusion is over and you are closer to the truth." --Alan Cohen

 What you are supposed to be looking at in this photo is that small black mark on the bottom edge near the spine of that book lying on the top of my desk.
 It's a mark that identifies the book as a "remainder", meaning the book did not sell well enough to keep the extra stock on hand.
 These books are marked so that can't be returned to a bookseller for a full-price refund.
 Stores like Ollie's and used book stores purchase them in bulk from the publisher and sell them at a discount.